naphatsiri/DADS5001-Miniproject/README.md

 # Table of contents

 **Part 1**
-Question we want to know
+Question we want to know?
-- ภาพรวมของอายุขัย, ค่าใช้จ่ายด้านสุขภาพ, ค่าใช้จ่ายด้านการศึกษาทั่วโลก และอัตราการว่างงานทั่วโลกมีค่าเฉลี่ยเป็นอย่างไรบ้าง
-- ภาพรวมของอายุขัย, ค่าใช้จ่ายด้านสุขภาพ, ค่าใช้จ่ายด้านการศึกษาทั่วโลก และอัตราการว่างงานของประเทศไทย เทียบกับประเทศต่างๆ ทั่วโลก เป็นอย่างไรบ้าง
-- กก

 **Part 2**
 Data preparation process